 Of course, this is a Cronenberg project, and Johnny’s mini redemption proves to be little more than a plot device designed to reveal our protagonist’s true calling.
 Chris’s father is an unwilling sponsor of senator Stillson’s duplicitous presidential campaign, and when Johnny runs into him at a publicity event he is confronted by a vision that threatens the human race as we know it.

 In the hands of another director, The Dead Zone may have descended into a contrived affair, but Cronenberg is able to add his barren touch to proceedings, taking a potentially fantastical science fiction story and grounding it very much in reality.
 The movie features one of modern cinema’s most rewarding pay-offs, a double-edged finale that distances itself from the cinematic propaganda which dominated the period, and it is hard to imagine the movie being made today given its relevance in regards to current political events.

-The Dead Zone was made during the cold war conflict, but Martin Sheen’s irrepressible Greg Stillson shares many characteristics with current US president Donald Trump.
+Though The Dead Zone proved a relative box office success following the poorly received Videodrome, audiences were still unconvinced with a director who had both repulsed and confused them during his indie days, and given the film’s rebellious political nature it isn’t at all surprising.
+The movie was made during a peak in the decades-long Cold War conflict and proved an uncomfortable watch for those used to movies championing American democracy, but Martin Sheen’s irrepressible Greg Stillson is very much an authentic character, and actually shares many characteristics with current US president Donald Trump.
 Stillson is a man of great showmanship whose campaign is based largely on pandering to America’s rust belt.
 Beneath the gleaming, full-bodied smile he is someone driven almost entirely by ego, a leader whose unbridled petulance is enough to make the world a very precarious place indeed.

 Greg Stillson – The missiles are flying.
 Hallelujah, Hallelujah!